wiebewillems/prepare-kali/docs/README.md

-# prepare-kali
+# Prepare Kali
-Prepares Kali Linux with a few common tools.
+Preparing Kali Linux with a few useful tools.

+## Terminator
+This installs Terminator.